eighthjouster/jscause/jscvendor/formidable/Readme.md

 npm i -S formidable
 ```

-This is a low level package, and if you're using a high level framework such as Express, chances are it's already included in it.
-You can [read this discussion](http://stackoverflow.com/questions/11295554/how-to-disable-express-bodyparser-for-file-uploads-node-js) about how Formidable is integrated with Express.
+This is a low-level package, and if you're using a high-level framework it may already be included.
+However, [Express v4](http://expressjs.com) does not include any multipart handling, nor does [body-parser](https://github.com/expressjs/body-parser).

 Note: Formidable requires [gently](http://github.com/felixge/node-gently) to run the unit tests, but you won't need it for just using the library.